joshspeagle/dynesty/docs/source/quickstart.rst

 convenient if those arguments are very large as you do not suffer from repeated pickling of those arguments::

+    with Pool(10, loglike, ptform, logl_args=loglike_args,
+                                    logl_kwargs=logl_kwargs,
+				    ptform_args=ptform_args,
+				    ptform_kwargs=ptform_kwargs) as pool:
-    with Pool(10, loglike, ptform, logl_args=loglike_args) as pool: sampler = NestedSampler(pool.loglikehood, pool.prior_transform,
+        sampler = NestedSampler(pool.loglikehood, pool.prior_transform,
 	                        ndim, pool = pool)
 	sampler.run_nested()

+If you specified them when creating the pool, you do not need to provide them again to the sampler.

-If you specify logl_args, and ptform_args when creating the Pool *AND* in the sampler those will be concatenated
+If you specify logl_args, and ptform_args when creating the Pool *AND* in the sampler those will be concatenated.

 Running Internally
 ------------------